-Vicki DaSilva manually draws with lamps on location to create text and/or ribbon like sheets of light.
-Her practice is a time-based art form anchored in the traditional photographic process which also includes elements of performance, intervention and public art happenings.
+Vicki DaSilva performatively draws with LED lamps on location to create text and/or ribbon-like sheets of light.
+Her practice is a time-based art form anchored in the traditional photographic process with additional elements of performance, political intervention,

 no physical trace of having existed and has a zero footprint environmentally is fundamental to her work.
-When working within the public realm a spontaneous collaboration between the public and the artist sparks a dialogue between artist and
+When working within the public realm, a spontaneous collaboration between the public and these happenings sparks a dialogue between artist and

 DaSilva's work also taps into the creative awareness of artistic practice and social activism.
 Sharing her images and videos online as a form of solidarity, protest, and awareness of social and political issues keeps her engaged with current events

 their respective peers.
 She met her husband, Antonio, while on her first trip to Paris.
 He is an electrician and they have been collaborating in art and love for 30 years.
 They left NYC for Portugal and Paris where they welcomed two daughters